Rogergao1998/test-setup/README.md

 ## How to use
 * Open VSCode
 * Go to View -> Command Palette
-* Start to type in "Remote-Containers: Open Repository in Container", and select the option as soon as it appears
+* Start to type in "Remote-Containers: Clone Repository in Container Volume", and select this command as soon as it appears
 * Enter the repository name: "MPAGS-CPP-2020/test-setup"
 * Select "Create Unique Volume"
 * Once the dev container has initialised and you can see the content of the cloned repository in the explorer, open a new terminal by going to Terminal -> New Terminal